stolk/chiaplotgraph/README.md

 ## Copyright

-chiaharvestgraph is (c)2021 by Bram Stolk and licensed under the MIT license.
+chiaplotgraph is (c)2021 by Bram Stolk and licensed under the MIT license.